Skip to main content

 Students in organizations, faculty, staff, and nominated individuals/organizations are welcome are invited to attend the Eagle Excellence Awards Show, where these awards will be presented to the selected nominees.

-The Eagle Excellence Awards nominations process will open February 13th and close March 10th.
+The Eagle Excellence Awards nominations process closes on Friday, February 23rd.

 Individual Awards